kumaran-R/Bank-Marketing-Analysis/README.md

 ![png](Case%20Studies_files/Case%20Studies_19_1.png)

-Here we can see that 'students' and 'retired' peoples reposnded positively to the campaign
+Here we can see that 'students' and 'retired' peoples responded positively to the campaign.

 ### Marital distribution

-Here we analyze the marital distribution with categorical values and sorted by success percentage in decending order
+Here we analyze the marital distribution with categorical values and sort them by success percentage in decending order.

 ```python